topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 1.
 Connect the PCIe to SATA Module

-To use a SATA HDD with the D3-G through PCIe, you must first connect a PCIe-to-SATA adapter module to the board's PCIe slot.
+To use a SATA HDD with the D3-G through PCIe, you must first connect a PCIe-to-SATA adapter module to the D3-G's PCIe slot.

 Then, connect the HDD to the SATA module and ensure that the HDD is powered by an external 12V power supply.